 Example of Completed Form I-9 for A Noncitizen National of the United States

-Example of Completed Form I-9 for An Alien Authorized to Work
+Example of Completed Form I-9 for a non-U.S. Citizen Authorized to Work

 If the employee provides a Social Security card, it must be unrestricted.
-A card that includes any of the following restrictions is not an acceptable List C document:
+If a card includes any of the following restrictions, it is not an acceptable List C document:

 • NOT VALID FOR EMPLOYMENT